AvePoint/cloud-api/docs/elements/baseline-management/query-baselines.md

-            "baselineId": "0f0cb41b-****-****-****-3a1c39554d0c", // The ID of the baseline "baselineName": "Baseline1", // The name of the baseline "createdTime": "2025-09-04T10:30:00Z", // The created time (UTC) of the baseline "modifiedTime": "2025-09-05T10:30:00Z", // The last modified time (UTC) of the baseline .
-            "status": 1 // The status of the baseline.
-1 represents retrieving settings },
+            "baselineId": "0f0cb41b-****-****-****-3a1c39554d0c", // The ID of the baseline "baselineName": "Baseline1", // The name of the baseline "createdTime": "2025-09-04T10:30:00Z", // The created time (UTC) of the baseline "modifiedTime": "2025-09-05T10:30:00Z", // The last modified time (UTC) of the baseline "status": 1 // The status of the baseline.
+1 represents "Retrieving settings" },
         {
             "baselineId": "5aec2275-****-****-****-3a1c307a28fa",